sylvainkalache/sample-web-apps/README.md

 # sample-web-apps
-A collection of sample web apps
+A collection of sample web apps that returns "Hello world!".